General Info – summary

 Flowers

 The solitary big flower Buds occur in leaf axils.
-They open into large, white, waxy and drooping Flowers.
+They open shortly after sunset into large, white, waxy and drooping Flowers.
 These solitary flowers are bisexual and actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
 They are usually about 15cm in diameter and are 5-merous (floral parts in 5’s).
 The Calyx is deeply lobed and valvate (meeting by the edge without overlapping).
-Shortly after sunset, the Sepals curl back to reveal the Corolla with its white, wrinkled Petals.
+Shortly after sunset, these Sepals curl back to reveal the Corolla with its white, wrinkled Petals.
 These petals become brown and curl backwards exposing a large group of many short living Stamens with Filaments that are fused at the base.
-These filaments form a long distinct tube that surrounds the Style.
+These filaments form a long distinct tube that surrounds the white Style and are shed with the petals.
 The remainder of the filaments protrude, noticeably ending with brown to orange Anthers.
 This is a special sight.
 Each anther has 1 pollen sac which releases its pollen through a longitudinal slit.
 Picked flowers rapidly turn brown.
 After pollination by fruit bats, e.g. the large straw-coloured fruit bat Eidolon helvum, which may travel in massive colonies.
 These bats are now considered as near threatened.
 Fortunately, nocturnal and tree-dwelling Bush Babies, with their saucer-shaped eyes, as well as insects are also involved in pollination.
 During the second day, the Petals and Stamens fall away revealing the superior Ovary, which has 5-10 locules (chambers / compartments).
 Extending from this is the single, long, simple Style, which bends with about half its length, protruding horizontally.
 It ends in a small saucer-like Stigma with 5-10 lobes.
 The fallen parts are unpleasantly scented (for us).
 (Oct-Dec).

 Fruit